About the Training

 - Learn to support clients in transformation and personal growth

 The School of Inner Health’s Craniosacral Biodynamics Certification Training leads to RCST® (Registered Craniosacral Therapist) practitioner status.
-The training consists of ten modules of five days each, held roughly two months apart.
+The training consists of 50 days, divided into ten modules of five days each, held roughly two months apart.
 Certification is for 700 hours of training: 350 in-class hours and 350 hours in practice sessions and independent study.
 Module 1 may be taken independently, but for certification purposes and in support of group dynamics, those desiring to complete the training and be eligible for RCST® status should plan to take the ten modules concurrently.

 7550 W. Yale Ave, Ste.
 B-204, Denver, CO 80227